james-portier/james-portier.github.io/projects/kalmanFilter/kalmanFilter.md

-# Pair Trading using a Kalman Filter
+# Pairs Trading Strategy using a Kalman Filter

-**Project description:** This project involves the use of Kalman Filters to implement a long-short pair trading strategy.
+This project involves the use of Kalman Filters to implement a long-short pairs trading strategy.
 Click [here](https://www.quantconnect.com/terminal/processCache/?request=embedded_backtest_86f1d7d37553e53a1b67c4baf6874ddc.html)  to see the full back testing results.

 ## Trading strategy